-Last Monday we took a little daytrip south, as we needed to take a friend to the airport in the morning, so we used this opportunity to explore a bit of the Uppland region for the rest of the day.
+Last Monday we took a little daytrip south to Uppsala and Sigtuna, as we needed to take a friend to the airport in the morning, so we used this opportunity to explore a bit of the Uppland region for the rest of the day.
 On our drive to the airport we saw the sun rise behind a curtain of fog, that was rolling over the flat landscape and leaving a thin layer of frost over everything in the below zero temperatures we’ve been waking up to in the past days.
-As soon as we dropped our friend at the airport, we continued to Uppsala, where we were to meet with a couple of friends who were living in Falun last year, but moved to Uppsala in the summer.
+As soon as we dropped our friend at the airport, we continued on to Uppsala, where we were to meet with a couple of friends who were living in Falun last year, but moved to Uppsala in the summer.
 We hadn’t seen them since they moved, so I was really happy that we had this chance to see them for half a day.
 They took us for breakfast to a cute café where we treated ourselves to a classic Swedish fika.

 Later on, they walked us around Uppsala.
 The morning fog had lifted, leaving behind nothing but a crystal-clear sky and a shining sun that was filling the city with its cold morning light.
 Uppsala dressed in autumn leaves was absolutely beautiful.